kelmryan/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A company is creating a three-tier web application consisting of a web server, an application server, and a database server.
-The application will track GPS coordinates of packages as they are being delivered.
-The application will update the database every 0.5 seconds.
+The application will track GPS coordinates of packages as they are being delivere- [ ]  The application will update the database every 0.5 seconds.
 The tracking will need to be read as fast as possible for users to check the status of their packages.
 Only a few packages might be tracked on some days, whereas millions of packages might be tracked on other days.
-Tracking will need to be searchable by tracking ID, customer ID, and order ID.
-Orders older than 1 month no longer need to be tracked.
-What should a solutions architect recommend to accomplish this with minimal total cost of ownership?
+Tracking will need to be searchable by tracking ID, customer ID, and order I- [ ]  Orders older than 1 month no longer need to be tracke- [ ]  What should a solutions architect recommend to accomplish this with minimal total cost of ownership?

-- [ ] Use Amazon DynamoDB.
-Activate Auto Scaling for the DynamoDB table.
+- [ ] Use Amazon DynamoD- [ ]  Activate Auto Scaling for the DynamoDB table.
 Schedule an automatic deletion script for items older than 1 month.
 - [x] Use Amazon DynamoDB with global secondary indexes.
 Activate Auto Scaling for the DynamoDB table and the global secondary indexes.
 Turn on TTL for the DynamoDB table.
 - [ ] Use an Amazon RDS On-Demand Instance with Provisioned IOPS (PIOPS).
-Configure Amazon CloudWatch alarms to send notifications when PIOPS are exceeded.
-Increase and decrease PIOPS as needed.
+Configure Amazon CloudWatch alarms to send notifications when PIOPS are exceede- [ ]  Increase and decrease PIOPS as neede- [ ]
 - [ ] Use an Amazon RDS Reserved Instance with Provisioned IOPS (PIOPS).
-Configure Amazon CloudWatch alarms to send notifications when PIOPS are exceeded.
-Increase and decrease PIOPS as needed.
+Configure Amazon CloudWatch alarms to send notifications when PIOPS are exceede- [ ]  Increase and decrease PIOPS as neede- [ ]

 ### A company is designing a website that will be hosted on Amazon S3.
 How should users be prevented from linking directly to the assets in the S3 bucket?